Following are some suggestions in how to keep sports from becoming an idol in your family:

 Never let sports get in the way of serving Christ.
 This means, for one thing, that you never miss church for any sporting activity.

 There are multitudes of Christians that neglect the Lord’s house for sports.
-At one of my Bible conferences not long ago, many of the young people and adults missed the evening services to attend a softball playoff.
+At one of my Bible conferences, many of the young people and adults missed the evening services to attend a softball playoff.
 That is the same priority that unsaved people have!
-If that is not lukewarm Christianity, I don’t know what is, and Jesus said that He hates it (Revelation 3:15-16).
+If that is not lukewarm Christianity, I don’t know what is, and Christ said that He hates it (Revelation 3:15-16).

 More recently, Dan Walker, of British Broadcasting Corporation’s Football Focus, has refused to work on Sunday, even though that is one of the most important days in modern professional sports.
 This has been his policy since he was a boy.
 He was first confronted with the issue at age 12 when he was asked to play for various teams because of his extraordinary height.
 He says, “The problem was all their games were on a Sunday.
 I had only recently become a Christian and this was the first time I was confronted with the issue of how I should be spending my Sundays” (“Christian BBC footie Host Who Refuses to Work on a Sunday,” The Sun, Aug.
 11, 2009).
 He doesn’t even watch football on Sunday, saying, “I spend Sunday at church and with my family.”
 He has continued to be confronted with the issue and was told that he would never get anywhere in sports broadcasting.
 I don’t know what kind of church Walker attends, but the man is to be commended for standing by his convictions in a day when professional football (either American or soccer) is one of this world’s chief gods.